 I usually like to practice a centering meditation before I attend any event, offline or online so I can stay calm and centered when meeting others.

 An essential part of the networking process is knowing how to follow up.
 Never forget to follow up with people you talked to, especially if you promised to give them some information about anything.
-You want to follow up with anyone you spoke to for a few minutes if you have their information.

 Don’t immediately try to sell to your new business connections, but do follow up with any info that you promised them, or help them make connections you know would be great for them.

-A great tip for following up is to send people information, books, articles, or a useful freebie about topics you discussed at the business networking event.
+A great tip for following up is to send people information, eBooks, articles, or a useful freebie about topics you discussed at the business networking event.